dbugdiaries/starry-sparkle-trail/README.md

 # starry-sparkle-trail
-This is my first Git Repository
+This is my first Git Repo